KsoonQuea/KsoonQuea/README.md

 ### Some fun fact about me
 :smile: I am...
-- the full time code farmer, part time trader 🤣🤣🤣
+- the full time code farmer

 ### List of Skills
 🌱: I am passionate in **Web, App development**.